datajoint/datajoint-elements/install.md

         + `element-data-loader` can also be used to install packages used for reading acquired data (e.g. `scanreader`) and running analysis (e.g.
         `CaImAn`).

-        + If your `workflow-calcium-imaging` uses these packages, you should install them when you install `element-data-loader`.

         + Install `element-data-loader` without any other packages
             ```